ULL-ESIT-PL/learning-babel-macros/docs/idx-macro.md

 const friends_of_friends = idx(props, _ => _.user.friends[0].friends);
 ```

-tells `babel-plugin-macros` to apply the `idx` macro to the `idx` function call
+tells `babel-plugin-macros` to

+1. Look for the `idx.macro` import or require and since the name matches and then
+2. Collect all the references to nodes `Identifier` with name `idx` in the AST of the code
+3. Call the macro exported by the module `idx.macro` with the `state`, `references` and `babel` objects.
 (The macro you create should export a function).

-The object `references` has as many  keys as exports  has the macro.
+The object `references` has as many  keys as `exports`  has the module macro.
-That is the reason we write in this case `references.default`.
+That is the reason we write in this case `references.default`, since there is only one.
 The items in each array are the `paths` to the references in the AST that
 match.